Paris is always a good idea. ~ Audrey Hepburn as the title character in the movie, “Sabrina.”

 Extra time?
 Take a walk or sit on a bench and people-watch at nearby Parc Monceau.

-3) Château of Fontainebleau (an hour’s train ride from Paris)
+3) Château de Fontainebleau (an hour’s train ride from Paris)

 Before Versailles, there was Fontainebleau.